 - ANY scraps from your garbage.

-Don't let rats make your home their own!
+Get rid of rats so they don’t make your home their own!

 If you want rats to keep on going, make sure you aren’t waving the welcome flag.
 You can make your home unwelcoming by following our 3 step plan: